jgwehr/homelab-docker/services/change-detect/README.md

 ### URLs
--
+- `SERVER_URL` - universal. your internal url

 ### Functionality
-- `HOMEPAGE_CHANGEDETECTION_API` - provide this to enable the widget on the Homepage dashboard
+- `HOMEPAGE_CHANGEDETECTION_API` - provide this to enable the widget on the Homepage dashboard.
+Accessible via Settings > API

 ### Data and Backups